 Grass Allergy: How to Cope

-But, there are a few ways you can protect yourself:
+But, there are ways you can protect yourself:

 • First, when indoors, keep your windows closed.
 Draw blinds or curtains and use fans and sometimes air conditioning to keep your home cool.
 If you’re protected indoors, you’re protected for much of the day.